Additively indecomposable ordinal: Multiplicatively indecomposable

 A similar notion can be defined for multiplication.
 If α is greater than the multiplicative identity, 1, and β < α and γ < α imply β·γ < α, then α is multiplicatively indecomposable.
 The finite ordinal 2 is multiplicatively indecomposable since 1·1 = 1 < 2.
 Besides 2, the multiplicatively indecomposable ordinals (named the delta numbers by Cantor^{p.20}) are those of the form $\omega^{\omega^\alpha} \,$ for any ordinal α.
 Every epsilon number is multiplicatively indecomposable; and every multiplicatively indecomposable ordinal (other than 2) is additively indecomposable.
 The delta numbers (other than 2) are the same as the prime ordinals that are limits.

 Higher indecomposables

-Exponentially indecomposable ordinals are equal to the epsilon numbers, tetrationally indecomposable ordinals are equal to the zeta numbers (fixed points of $\varepsilon_\alpha$), and so on.
-Therefore, $\varphi_\omega(0)$ is the first ordinal which is $\uparrow^n$-indecomposable for all $n$, where $\uparrow$ denotes Knuth's up-arrow notation.
+Exponentially indecomposable ordinals are equal to the epsilon numbers.

+Tetration, as usually defined, gets stuck at limit ordinals, so the notion of indecomposable beyond exponentiation is not useful.